gradle/gradle/README.md

 ### IntelliJ IDEA

-To open the gradle project in IDEA, simply run the following task from the root:
+To open the Gradle project in IDEA, simply run the following task from the root:

     ./gradlew idea